 Q).
 Who was the first U.S. President to appear on television? (a) Ronald Regan, (b) Franklin D. Roosevelt, (c) Richard Nixon, (d) Harry Truman, (e) John F. Kennedy

 Q).
-Which shark has been found in the deepest water (up to 8920 feet)? (a) Goblin shark, (b) Portuguese Dogfish shark, (c) Dwarf Lantern shark, (d) Wobbegong shark
+Which shark has been found in the deepest water (up to 8920 feet)? (a) Goblin shark, (b) Portuguese Dogfish shark, (c) Dwarf Lantern Shark, (d) Woebegone shark

 Q).
 “Once upon a time” is not the only way to begin a children’s book.
 Which famous children’s books were these opening lines taken?
 1. “The sun did not shine, it was too wet to play, so we sat in the house all that cold, cold wet day.”
-2. “Chug, chug, chug.
-Puff, puff, puff.
-Ding-dong, ding-dong.”
-3. “‘Where’s Papa going with that axe?’ said Fern to her mother as they were setting the table for breakfast.”
-4. “Dorothy lived in the midst of the great Kansas prairies.”
+2. “‘Where’s Papa going with that ax?’ said Fern to her mother as they were setting the table for breakfast.”
+3. “Dorothy lived in the midst of the great Kansas prairies.”

 Q).
 The “27 Club” is a list of musicians, actors, and artists who died at the age of 27.
 Name some of them.